PIP - making a claim

 Decisions about your claim

 Your claim will be assessed by a ‘case manager’.
-They will decide whether you will receive PIP and at what rate.
-You will receive a letter about this decision, and they will also try to contact you by phone about it.
+They will decide whether you will receive PIP, at what rate and for how long.
+You will receive a letter about this decision.

 If you are told that your claim for PIP is unsuccessful, or if your situation has changed and you want the DWP to look at this again, you can challenge this within one calendar month of the date of the decision by asking for a ‘mandatory reconsideration’.
 If you are not happy with this reconsideration outcome, you can appeal, and you need to do this within one calendar month of the ‘mandatory reconsideration’ decision letter that you have received.